 The factors mentioned above have led to an increase in consolidation amongst E&P companies, especially large, independent publicly-traded E&P companies.
 During late 2020, several large consolidation transactions were announced, including Chevron Corp's acquisition of Noble Energy, ConocoPhillips' acquisition of Concho Resources, Devon Energy's merger with WPX Energy and Pioneer Natural Resources' acquisition of Parsley Energy.
+Consolidation has continued in 2021, including ARC Resources' merger with Seven Generations Energy, Pioneer Natural Resources' acquisition of DoublePoint Energy, Southwestern Energy's acquisition of Indigo Natural Resources, and Cabot Oil & Gas Corporation's merger with Cimarex Energy Co.
 These consolidation transactions allow the combined entities to reduce costs, in part due to economies of scale, and can lead to reduced capital spending on a pro forma basis than would have been spent had the transaction not occurred.
-NCS has provided products and services to several of the companies involved in consolidation transactions, and we have experienced a reduction in spending with certain customers and may continue to further experience a reduction in future business with consolidating customers if combined capital spending is reduced, if procurement strategies are altered, or if the counterparty in the consolidation has other preferred vendors for the products and services we have been providing.
+NCS has provided products and services to several of the companies involved in consolidation transactions, and we have experienced a reduction in spending with certain customers and may continue to further experience a reduction in future business with consolidating customers if combined capital spending is reduced, if procurement strategies are altered, or if the counterparty in the consolidation has other preferred vendors for the products and services we provide.